opendistro-for-elasticsearch/performance-analyzer/README.md

 * metrics - comma separated list of metrics you are interested in.
 For a full list of metrics, see Metrics Reference.
 * starttime - Unix timestamp (difference between the current time and midnight, January 1, 1970 UTC) determining the oldest data point to return. starttime is inclusive — data points from at or after the starttime will be returned.
 Note, the starttime and endtime supplied by the user with both be rounded down to the nearest samplingperiod.
 * endtime - Unix timestamp determining the freshest data point to return. endtime is exclusive — only datapoints from before the endtime will be returned.
 * samplingperiod - The sampling period in seconds.
-Must be no less than 5, must be less than the retention period, and must be a multiple of 5.
+The requested time range will be partitioned according to the sampling period, and data from the first available 5s interval in each partition will be returned to the user.
+Must be at least 5s, must be less than the retention period, and must be a multiple of 5.
 The default is 5s.

 Note, the maximum number of datapoints that a single query can request for via API is capped at 100,800 datapoints.
 If a query exceeds this limit, an error is returned.
 The query parameters can be adjusted on such queries to request for fewer datapoints at a time.